Hasbaya: The Citadel

 The building consists of three floors above ground and three subterranean floors.
 Constructed in stages, often damaged and rebuilt, today the sprawling structure incorporate a mix of styles, building techniques and states of repair.
 The tower in the southwest corner and the eastern wall-both visible from the third floor – are easily identifiable as Crusader.
 Other medieval elements are arrow slit windows and machicolations-small openings through which hot oil or missiles were dropped on the enemy.
-Despite its primary function as a fortress, the castle also possesses many graceful architectural features such as slender columns and arched windows Entrance and First Courtyard.
+Despite its primary function as a fortress, the castle also possesses many architectural features.

 Wide steps lead to the main entrance, where the original Crusader door still swings smoothly on 800-year-old hinges.
 Four metres wide and three metres high, the passage allowed horsemen to enter the castle without dismounting.

 Stone lions, a heraldic emblem of the Chehab family, decorate the wall on either side of the arched portal.
 Two large lions are depicted in chains, each beside a weak, unchained rabbit.
 A set of smaller lions appears within the arch above the doorway and just below that is a plaque in Arabic commemorating an addition to the castle made in the year 1009 Hejira by Emir Ali Chehab some 400 years ago.
 Once through the portal, you enter a huge stone paved courtyard surrounded by castle walls 1.5 meters thick.
-In addition to the attractive windows, old balconies and staircases, the courtyard has four main points of interest: a limited view of the dungeons, two important arched entrenches and a wing once occupied by the Pasha of Egypt In a corner to the right the main entry gate is the only glimpse the modern visitor will get of the dungeons.
-Through a break in the wall one can look down on the room where the ruler of the citadel once sheltered.
-If necessary, he could escape from here through special tunnels: one leading to the Abu Djaj river north of the castle, and the other to the mosque.
-Now closed off by the Lebanese Directorate General of Antiquities, the three subterranean floors possess their work own dark history.
-Crusaders buried their dead here and prisoners were kept in its dungeons.
+In addition to the attractive windows, old balconies and staircases, the courtyard has four main points of interest: a limited view of the dungeons, two important arched entrenches and a wing once occupied by the Pasha of Egypt Crusaders buried their dead here and prisoners were kept in its dungeons.